esneyder/ng-firebase-chat/README.md

-# ng-reg-login
+# ng-firebase-chat
-A basic registration and login component using **google firebase and angular 1.5**.
+A basic firebase chat appplication with registration and login component using **google firebase and angular 1.5**.

 To run this component, you need *httpserver* npm module.